 When it came my time to journey through the Underworld, I went kicking and screaming.
 It was not an easy journey and I didn’t go willingly.
 In fact, it wasn’t expected; all the circumstances in my life got scattered into the chaos and confusion of loss.
 When Hecate nudged me, I ignored it.
 “Not now”, I thought.
 I’m not ready.
-When Kali Ma knocked and called and I allowed fear and complacency to keep me from opening the door.
-“Not now”, I shouted tearfully.
-“Now”, was Kali’s response.
+When Hecate knocked and called again, I allowed fear and complacency to keep me from opening the door.
+“Not now”, I shouted, tearfully.
+“Now!”, was Hekate’s response.

 Finally, in the midst of that panic, in the midst of that blackness, I called for help- I offered another poignant naked prayer.
 What could I do?
 What was it about?
 What was I being taught?
 That staying afloat was taking a lot of energy.
 It was exhausting.
 I couldn’t sleep and no matter what I did during the day, I was psychically flailing like a many armed, ineffecive Goddess- every arm slapping the surface of the black, choppy water, getting nowhere.
 And that voice we have inside, that voice that is literally not our own, spoke and said simply, “Surrender.
 Just drown.
 Just let go and drown”.
 Everytime I fought, struggling to stay afloat the voice came again, softly, patiently, gently- “Surrender.
 Just drown.
 Just let go and drown.”

 I stopped flailing and allowed myself to sink into the black, murky water; I surrendered terrified.
 I had never allowed myself to sink- to surrender to that blackness that seemed to threaten to envelope my very soul.
 That darkness filled my eyes, slipped into my lungs and clogged my ears.
 I drowned but did not die.